 The Strategy-Market Gap

+Strategies fail not because they're bad, but because their out of sync with the market.
 The strategy-market gap emerges when there’s a lag between strategic planning and real-world conditions.
 Most organizations follow a familiar pattern:

 1. Plan: Leaders analyze data, assess the market, and build a strategy based on current assumptions.